What Are Some Beautiful English Words and Their Meanings?

-While the beauty of a word is subjective and may differ for each of us, many English words are undeniably mellifluous (yes, that’s one of them).
+While the beauty of a word is subjective, many English words are undeniably mellifluous (don't worry, we’ll tell you what that means).
 This list is the quintessence of the most beautiful English words.

 EnglishPronunciationMeaning